ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A Committee member can voluntarily leave the Committee.
+In this case, the member notifies the other members via a private message to the ``SteeringCommittee`` group in the forum.
+This change in the steering committee has also to be announced in Bullhorn.
+If the member voluntarily leaving does not want to write this announcement, one of the remaining Committee members will write it.
-In this case, the member notifies the other members, creates a `Community Topic <https://forum.ansible.com/tags/c/project/7/community-wg>`_ announcing their resignation, and after that, they are no longer considered a Committee member.
+After that, they are no longer considered a Committee member.

 Committee members who resign and later change their minds can rejoin the Committee by following the :ref:`Process for joining the Steering Committee<Joining the committee>`.